Jermë

 Jermë (Jerma; Γέρμα; romanized: Jérma or Gérma) is a small village in Vlorë County, southern Albania.
 At the 2015 local government reform it became part of the municipality of Finiq.
-It is inhabited solely by Greeks.

 Demographics

 In the Defter of the Sanjak of Delvinë from 1431-1432, 4 villages in the area of Vurgu are recorded: Finiki (Finiqi), Vurgo, Jeromi and Krajna (Kranéja), each with very few inhabitants.
 Among these villages, in the Ottoman register mentioned above typical Albanian names are attested, such as: Gjin, Reçi, Leka, Gjon, Dorza, Meksh Nika and Deda.

 According to Ottoman statistics, the village had 113 inhabitants in 1895.
-The village had 444 inhabitants in 1993, all ethnically Greeks.
+The village is inhabited by Greeks and the population was 444 in 1992.